CodeWars19/CodeWars19/README.md

 <h1> Hi, I'm Sid </h1>

-I'm a fullstack developer and a mechanical engineering student at the University of Pennsylvania.
+I'm a fullstack developer studying mechanical engineering and robotics at the University of Pennsylvania.

 📫 Reach me at **Vsid1905@gmail.com**